Bumblebee00/SymbolicIntegration.jl/README.md

 julia> include("test/runtests.jl")

 ```
 This will create a .out file with the test results.
-You can select wich testests to test in the script `test/runtests.jl`.
+You can select which testests to test in the script `test/runtests.jl`.

 Note that there are also other folders in `test/testset_files`, but they are in mathematica syntax taken from the RUBI repo.
 They can be translated into julia with the `testset_translator.jl` script: